 Detecting significant change depends on the level of landscape functional connectivity.
-Indeed, we found that false negatives increased with dispersal ability, while false positives decreased (Fig. 2, 3).
+Indeed, our simulations showed that false negatives increased with dispersal ability, whereas false positives decreased (Figs. 2, 3).
 This has important implications as there is a clear trade-off between avoiding the detection of unaffected populations and avoiding the rejection of the right population(s).
-This trade-off in performance according to dispersal ability exists even with only one generation separating two temporal samples (right before and right after the event), and is made worse with time (Fig. 4, 5).
-This suggests that studying highly connected systems might require more frequent sampling if the researchers’ objective is to ensure they have detected the right population no matter the investment in monitoring false positives.
-Conversely, more frequent sampling should be conducted in less connected systems if the objective is to have as little false positives as possible, for example in order to use limited resources carefully.
-High dispersal, and higher gene flowing through it (Cayuela et al., 2018), is implicated in many short-term or long-term mechanisms which lower our ability to understand the eco-evolutionary dynamics of species.
+This trade-off in performance, which varies with dispersal ability, exists even with only one generation separating two temporal samples (right before and right after the event), and is made worse with time (Figs. 4, 5).
+Considering that geographic connectedness among the sites (or cells) increases dispersal ability, this suggests that studying highly connected systems might require more frequent sampling if the researchers’ objective is to ensure they have detected the affected populations no matter the investment in monitoring false positives.
+Conversely, more frequent sampling should be conducted in less connected systems if the objective is to have as few false positives as possible, for example in order to use limited resources carefully.
+High dispersal, and higher gene flowing through it (Cayuela et al., 2018), is implicated in many short-term or long-term mechanisms, which lower our ability to understand the eco-evolutionary dynamics of species.
 For example, high dispersal during range expansion lowers our ability to correctly detect loci under natural selection (Mayrand, Filotas, Wittische, & James, 2019).
-However, high gene flow may not always be associated with a strong decrease in measured structure (Landguth, Cushman, Murphy, & Luikart, 2010) or early detections of barriers to gene flow (Landguth, Cushman, Schwartz, et al., 2010).
+However, high gene flow may not always be associated with a strong decrease in measured structure (Landguth, Cushman, Murphy, & Luikart, 2010) or early detection of barriers to gene flow (Landguth, Cushman, Schwartz, et al., 2010).

-The spatial extent of an event, represented by the number of populations affected by the punctual demographic event in our study, also displayed a performance trade-off.
-Indeed, the spatial extent increases our ability to correctly reject populations which have not truly changed (Fig. 3), but it decreases our ability to correctly detect populations which have truly changed (Fig. 2).
+The spatial extent of an event, represented by the number of local populations affected by the punctual demographic event in our study, also displayed a performance trade-off.
+Indeed, the spatial extent increases our ability to correctly reject populations that have not truly changed (Fig. 3), but it decreases our ability to correctly detect populations that have truly changed (Fig. 2).
 This trade-off is apparent for all scenarios but whether it is substantial depends on the dispersal level within the landscape.
 Although the spatial extent of a legacy may help researchers detect the legacy as the chance of the legacy being sampled increases, it also increases the risk of not identifying the legacy at all, especially in high dispersal landscapes (Fig.2).
-When several populations were targeted by the punctual demographic event, we chose adjacent populations, and whether lowering the degree of spatial autocorrelation in the spatial genetic legacy, that is targeting populations not necessarily adjacent to each other, influences detection, has not been investigated in our paper.
+When several populations were targeted by the punctual demographic event, we chose adjacent populations; whether lowering the degree of spatial autocorrelation in the spatial genetic legacy, that is targeting populations not necessarily adjacent to each other, influences detection, has not been investigated in our paper.
 Spatial autocorrelation may greatly affect many genetic analyses, and solutions are being developed to integrate it within them (Rousset & Ferdy, 2014).
-We believe explicitly taking spatial autocorrelation into account in temporal analyses of genetic diversity (Bradburd & Ralph, 2019) represents a promising and challenging avenue of research.
+We believe that explicitly taking spatial autocorrelation into account in temporal analyses of genetic diversity (Bradburd & Ralph, 2019) represents a promising and challenging avenue of research.